chkgk/otree-bg-mod/Readme.md

 Basically, with this you can have long running processes in the background that continuously create or process data and then send it to the players over websockets.

-## Caveat
+## Requirements
-This currently only works if you have a redis-server running and use the runprodserver command.
+You need to have redis-server running.

 ## Demo
 ```bash